THE IMPACT

 Join a Global Consortium Partnership to support the bulk order and reach our collective goals faster.
 Together, let's take a stand against pollution and climate change.
 Let’s take action now to create a sustainable future for generations to come.

-In an environmental science, mitigation refers to efforts to reduce or prevent the emission of greenhouse gases.
+Mitigation refers to efforts to reduce or prevent the emission of greenhouse gases.
 This can involve using cleaner energy sources, increasing energy efficiency, adopting sustainable practices, and implementing policies aimed at reducing carbon footprints to address climate change.

 Cotton jeans may take up to 10 years to biodegrade depending on the microbiologically active soil, but landfills are typically dry and non aerated so they may take longer to decompose.
 Plastic textiles will take around 200 years.
 While decomposing products will emit emissions adding to the product's individual footprint.